 St Mary’s Church, Kettering

-When considering a rainwater system for an historic building, there are several factors that need to be taken into consideration.
-Namely, which profiles would retain the aesthetics of the Church and its surroundings, the choice of materials to be used, budget available and importantly if the predicted rainfall intensity would mean a change in gutter sizing.
+When considering a rainwater system for a historic building, several factors need to be taken into consideration.
+Namely, which profiles would retain the aesthetics of the Church and its surroundings, the choice of materials to be used, the budget available and, importantly, if the predicted rainfall intensity would mean a change in gutter sizing?

-Warkton Roofing were the appointed contractor and ARP’s local Account Manager, Nigel Hancock, met with Bob Lockley, Managing Director, on site to discuss the requirements of the new rainwater system and carry out a full site measure.
+Warkton Roofing was the appointed contractor.
+ARP Account Manager Nigel Hancock met with Bob Lockley, Managing Director, on-site to discuss the requirements of the new rainwater system and carry out a full site measure.

 Bob Lockley, Managing Director of Warkton Roofing said “ARP provided an invaluable service by visiting site, carrying out a site measure and advising us on the best products to address the key factors of aesthetics, budget and material choice for this refurbishment project.”